 The educational program

-In conjunction with the educational program, Woodland also offers the following services:
+In conjunction with the educational program, Woodland also provides the following services as needed:

 - Physical Therapy

 - Speech and Language Therapy

 - Occupational Therapy